rjbernaldo/technical-indicators/README.md

 # `technical-indicators`

-This package is a set of technical indicators used on [coinfu.io](https://coinfu.io).
+A set of technical indicators used at [coinfu.io](https://coinfu.io).

 ## Installation
 ```